Paint & Colour

 Galvanising is recommended for most exterior projects, particularly those near the ocean.

-It can be painted and powdercoated however it is to be noted that the surface is affected by the zinc with a rough & lumpy finish.
+It can be painted however it is to be noted that the surface is affected by the zinc with a rough & lumpy finish.

-In some conditions the painted finish can suffer from a white patchy/powdery discolouration over time (similar to salts seeping through a painted brick wall).
+In some conditions the painted finish can suffer from a white patchy/powdery discolouration over time as the zinc ages.
 It may take over a year for this to appear.
 In most cases it is easily fixed with a minor touch up paint.

 It is generally specified to match a range of contemporary colorbond colurs.
 More exotic colours & finishes including hammered, metallic and even textured are available however these may incur additional cost over standard colours.